sarwanpasha/specmorph/README.md

 | Efficiency study | `src/experiments/eff_exp.py` | Memory/compute trade-off vs a growing-basis baseline |
 | Task-free / online | `src/experiments/taskfree.py`, `taskfree2.py` | Streaming regime with no task boundaries |

-All numbers reported in the manuscript were produced by these scripts; no external or hand-entered values are used.

 ---

 ## License